MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 ---
-title: Database Level Customer-managed transparent data encryption (TDE)
+title: Database level customer-managed transparent data encryption (TDE)
 titleSuffix: Azure SQL Database
-description: Bring Your Own Key (BYOK) support for transparent data encryption (TDE) with Azure Key Vault for SQL Database at a database level granularity.
-TDE with BYOK overview, benefits, how it works, considerations, and recommendations.
+description: Bring Your Own Key (BYOK) support for transparent data encryption (TDE) with Azure Key Vault for Azure SQL Database at a database level granularity
 author: strehan1993
-ms.author: mireks, strehan
+ms.author: strehan
-ms.reviewer: wiassaf, vanto, mathoma ms.date: 03/11/2022
+ms.reviewer:
+ms.date: 03/31/2023
-ms.service: sql-db
+ms.service: sql-database
 ms.subservice: security
 ms.topic: conceptual
 monikerRange: "= azuresql || = azuresql-db"
 ---

-# Azure SQL transparent data encryption with customer-managed key at the database level
+# Transparent data encryption with customer-managed keys at the database level

 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

 > [!NOTE]
 > Database Level CMK is in public preview.

-> [!NOTE]
+>
 > This preview feature is available for Azure SQL Database (all SQL DB editions).
 It is not available for Managed Instance, SQL Server 2022 on-premises, Azure VMs and Dedicated SQL Pools (formerly SQL DW).

-Azure SQL today offers encryption at rest capability to customers through [transparent data encryption (TDE)](/sql/relational-databases/security/encryption/transparent-data-encryption) with [customer-managed key (CMK)](/azure-sql/database/transparent-data-encryption-byok-overview.md) that enables Bring Your Own Key (BYOK) scenario for data protection at rest wherein the TDE Protector, or the Encryption Key stored in Azure Key Vault which encrypts the Database Encryption Keys, is set at the server level, and is inherited by all encrypted databases associated with that server.
+Azure SQL today offers encryption at rest capability to customers through [transparent data encryption (TDE)](/sql/relational-databases/security/encryption/transparent-data-encryption) with [customer-managed key (CMK)](transparent-data-encryption-byok-overview.md) that enables Bring Your Own Key (BYOK) scenario for data protection at rest wherein the TDE Protector, or the Encryption Key stored in Azure Key Vault which encrypts the Database Encryption Keys, is set at the server level, and is inherited by all encrypted databases associated with that server.
 This new feature allows setting the TDE Protector as a customer-managed key individually for each database within the server.
 Any Microsoft.Sql/servers/databases resource with a valid, non-empty encryptionProtector property is configured with database level customer-managed keys.

 In this scenario, an asymmetric key which is stored in a customer-owned and customer-managed [Azure Key Vault (AKV)](/azure/key-vault/general/security-features), a cloud-based external key management system can be used individually for each database within a server to encrypt the Database Encryption Key (DEK), called TDE protector.
 There is an option to add keys, remove keys and change the User Assigned Managed identity for each database.
 For more information on identities, see [Managed identity types](/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) in Azure.